-Pure pigmented primary colors red, yellow, blue are mixed to create secondaries of orange, green, purple.
-When three primaries and three secondaries (all six) are blended...the result is muddy grey, brown or black.
+Subtractive theory begins with white, as colors are added the result gets darker to brown, gray or black.
+Pure pigmented primaries of red, yellow, blue are mixed to create secondaries of orange, green, purple.
 Unlike light waves, no amount of color mixing will ever produce white.
-Glossary of Color Terms Primary Colors - Pure colors that cannot be mixed Red, Yellow and Blue on wheel Secondary Colors - Orange, Yellow, Purple Mixed from Primaries Complimentary Colors - Opposites Shade - Color plus black, darker than normal value Tint - Color plus white, lighter than normal value Tone - Color plus Grey Monochromatic - Shades and Tints of same color Color Properties Every color has three basic color properties: hue, value, chroma - Hue Position of a pure color in the spectrum that has not been dulled or diluted, no white, black or color added - Value lightness or darkness of a color in relation to a scale ranging from white to black Chroma - (saturation, intensity) Brightness or purity Cannot change value without changing chroma
+Glossary of Color Terms Primary Colors - Pure colors that cannot be mixed Red, Yellow and Blue on wheel Secondary Colors - Orange, Yellow, Purple Mixed from Primaries Complimentary Colors - Opposites Shade - Color plus black, darker than normal value Tint - Color plus white, lighter than normal value Tone - Color plus Grey Monochromatic - Shades and Tints of same color Color Properties

+Every color has three basic color properties: hue, value, chroma

+- Hue Position of a pure color in the spectrum that has not been dulled or diluted, no white, black or color added - Value lightness or darkness of a color in relation to a scale ranging from white to black Chroma - (saturation, intensity) Brightness or purity Cannot change value without changing chroma